MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-install.md

 pms.tgt_pltfrm: na
 ms.devlang: PowerShell
 ms.topic: article
-ms.date: 05/09/2019
+ms.date: 07/09/2019
 ms.author: mabrigg
 ms.reviewer: thoroet
-ms.lastreviewed: 05/09/2019
+ms.lastreviewed: 07/09/2019
 ---
 # Install PowerShell for Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

+Azure PowerShell provides a set of cmdlets that use the Azure Resource Manager model for managing your Azure Stack resources.

 To work with your cloud, you must install Azure Stack compatible PowerShell modules.
-Compatibility is enabled through a feature called *API profiles*.
+Azure Stack uses the **AzureRM** module rather than the newer **AzureAZ** module used in global Azure.
+In addition, you will need to use *API profiles* to specify the compatible endpoints for the Azure Stack resource providers.

 API profiles provide a way to manage version differences between Azure and Azure Stack.
 An API version profile is a set of Azure Resource Manager PowerShell modules with specific API versions.
 Each cloud platform has a set of supported API version profiles.
 For example, Azure Stack supports a specific profile version such as **2019-03-01-hybrid**.
 When you install a profile, the Azure Resource Manager PowerShell modules that correspond to the specified profile are installed.